Observational insights on the origin of giant low surface brightness galaxies: Our sample of giant low surface brightness galaxies

 {\bf \Malin1} is the prototype of the gLSBG class discovered by \citet{Bothun1987}.
 Similar to most gLSBGs, it has a prominent bulge and faint extended spiral arms.
-It shows signs of an active galactic nucleus (AGN) lying in the borderline of the LINER--Seyfert classification by emission line ratios \citep{Junais2020}.
-Deep images of the galaxy revealed the well pronounced low surface brightness spiral arms \citep{Galaz2015, Boissier2016} while the central part resembles a ``normal'' barred early-type spiral galaxy (SB0/a) with a bulge and an HSB disc \citep{Barth2007}. \citet{Reshetnikov2010} presented a spectroscopic evidence that \Malin1 is interacting with the small companion \Malin1B.
+It shows signs of an active galactic nucleus (AGN) lying in the borderline of the LINER--Seyfert classification by emission-line ratios \citep{Junais2020}.
+Deep images of the galaxy revealed the well pronounced low surface brightness spiral arms \citep{Galaz2015, Boissier2016} while the central part resembles a ``normal'' barred early-type spiral galaxy (SB0/a) with a bulge and an HSB disc \citep{Barth2007, Saha2021}. \citet{Reshetnikov2010} presented spectroscopic evidence that \Malin1 is interacting with the small companion \Malin1B.
 They concluded that the interaction could lead to the appearance of a single dusty LSB spiral arm in \Malin1.
-The large scale environment of \Malin1 is of low density.
-Based on multi-band images of \Malin1, \citet{Boissier2016} conclude that its extended disc has been forming stars with a low star-formation efficiency for several Gyrs.
+The large-scale environment of \Malin1 is of low density.
+Based on multiband images of \Malin1, \citet{Boissier2016} conclude that its extended disc has been forming stars with a low star formation efficiency for several Gyrs.